Türkiye sees enough will on both sides to stop US-Iran war: Foreign minister

 Fidan also stressed the importance of restoring free navigation in the Strait of Hormuz to pre-war conditions.

-“We want to see a free passage of all the ships, just like was happening before the war,” he added.
+“We want to see a free passage of all the ships, just like it was happening before the war,” he said.

-“Status quo before the war was what everybody was enjoying,” he said, warning that imposing a new arrangement without broad international acceptance could become “a new source of a new conflict.”
+“The status quo before the war was what everybody was enjoying,” he added, warning that imposing a new arrangement without broad international acceptance could become “a new source of a new conflict.”

+Asked about whether Türkiye could contribute to efforts such as demining in the Strait of Hormuz, Fidan said Ankara is not proposing a mechanism but responding to proposals being discussed.

+He said Türkiye hopes Iran and the US will conclude their talks positively and reach an understanding.

 The Turkish foreign minister said Türkiye has sought to contribute to mediation efforts since 2010 but noted that the current process is being “very well conducted” by Pakistan.